Content of the thesis

 - The document Support for writing the thesis

-- Workshops and seminars organized by KI University Library (KIB).
+- Workshops and seminars organised by KI University Library (KIB).
 Keep your eyes open for additional educational opportunities regarding writing of the kappa, for example organised by your department or a doctoral programme.

 - Text matching system iThenticate